Sign In Register

 Is Lauderdale a Good Place to Live?

-Based on current data, Lauderdale receives an overall livability score of 1.4 out of 5.0, earning a grade of F. Key strengths include affordable housing, abundant sunshine.
-Areas to be aware of include above-average unemployment, an elevated poverty rate, long commute times.
+Based on current data, Lauderdale receives an overall livability score of 1.2 out of 5.0, earning a grade of F. Key strengths include abundant sunshine, a low poverty rate.
+Areas to be aware of include elevated crime rates, above-average unemployment, long commute times.
 Lauderdale faces significant challenges across several quality-of-life categories.

 Economy & Jobs

 The unemployment rate of 7.2% is somewhat elevated compared to the national rate of 3.6%.
-The poverty rate of 22.9% exceeds the national average of 12.4%, indicating economic hardship for a significant portion of the population.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
 Workers commute an average of 68 minutes, longer than the typical American commute of 28 minutes.

 Education